apalache-mc/apalache/docs/manual.md

 ### Using the unstable version of Apalache

-The development of Apalache proceeds at a high pace, and we introduce a substantial number of improvements in the unstable branch before the next biweekly stable release.
+The development of Apalache proceeds at a high pace, and we introduce a substantial number of improvements in the unstable branch before the next stable release.
 Please refer to the [change log](https://github.com/informalsystems/apalache/blob/unstable/CHANGES.md) and [manual](https://github.com/informalsystems/apalache/blob/unstable/docs/manual.md) on the unstable branch for the description of the newest features. **We recommend using the unstable version if you want to try all the exciting new features of Apalache.
 But be warned: It is called "unstable" for a reason**.
 To use `unstable`, just type `apalache/mc:unstable` instead of `apalache/mc` everywhere.

 Do not forget to pull the docker image from time to time: